Para Commando by Deepak Surana: Book Review & Verdict

 - 2 min read

 Set during counter-terrorism operations in Kashmir in the 1990s, the book traces Jasrotia’s journey from an unassuming childhood to one of the Indian Army’s most demanding units.
 Surana does not rush this progression.
-Selection, training, and mental conditioning are given the space they deserve, underscoring the reality that Special Forces capability is built long before an operation begins.
+Selection, training, and mental conditioning receive the space they deserve, underscoring the reality that Special Forces capability is built long before an operation begins.

 The central chapters focus on deployments in the Lolab Valley, where Jasrotia’s leadership would ultimately cost him his life.
 These sections are written with notable restraint.
 Rather than amplifying combat for effect, Surana concentrates on judgement under stress, situational awareness, and the weight of command when outcomes are uncertain.
 What emerges is not a portrait of bravado, but of responsibility—an officer who placed the safety of his men ahead of his own survival.